Advertising and the Mind of the Consumer

 Read Chapter 1: Influencing People: Myths and Mechanisms

-You can read the first chapter online.
+You can read the first chapter here.
 Find out why advertising has remained a mystery for so long and why most effects of advertising fall well short of persuasion - but can still be effective.

 Advertising - the Mystery